gaurav5268/customer-bot/README.md

 ## Dataset Format (serv.csv)

 You define your support knowledge as:
-Q: What is your return policy?
+- Q: What is your return policy?
-A: We accept returns within 30 days of delivery...
+- A: We accept returns within 30 days of delivery...

-Q: how to track my order?
+- Q: how to track my order?
-A: You can track using the link sent to your email...
+- A: You can track using the link sent to your email...

-Only the **answers** are embedded to improve semantic search relevance in the RAG pipeline.
+Note : Only the **answers** are embedded to improve semantic search relevance in the RAG pipeline.

 ---